simpleiot/simpleiot/README.md

   - `./siot -sendVersion "6:7:8" -id=1823`
 - in a few seconds, devices should be populated in the web application

+### SIOT web interface screenshot

+Below is a screenshot of the siot web interface.
+The greyed out device is one that is longer communicating and is considered "offline".

 ![portal](docs/portal-devices.png)

 ## Example 2 (send commands/files to device)